Colorado

 Breakfast:

-Breakfast available at the hotel.
+At the hotel.

 Morning:

 After checking out of our hotel, we’ll board the motorcoach and drive to Great Sand Dunes National Park.
 A preserve of over 150,000 acres, this park holds the tallest sand dunes in North America set against the backdrop of the Sangre de Cristo mountain range.
 We’ll explore the main dunefield where a lack of trails means you get to choose your own adventure!
-View exhibits in the visitors center, hike through the sand to observe an ever-changing landscape, or dip your toes in the water at Medano creek at the base of the dunes.
+View exhibits in the visitor center, hike through the sand to observe an ever-changing landscape, or dip your toes in the water at Medano Creek at the base of the dunes.

 Lunch: